phetsims/xray-diffraction/doc/model.md

 # X-ray Diffraction - model description

 This document is a high-level description of the model used in the _X-ray Diffraction_ simulation, which is based on PhET technology.

-The xray-diffraction model sets up a crystal lattice, defines its orientation, and calculates the parameters needed to determine diffraction angles via Bragg's law or the Ewald sphere construction using reciprocol lattice vectors.
+The xray-diffraction model sets up a crystal lattice, defines its orientation, and calculates the parameters needed to determine diffraction angles via Bragg's law or the Ewald sphere construction using reciprocal lattice vectors.
 More information can be found at http://en.wikipedia.org/wiki/Bragg's_law and http://en.wikipedia.org/wiki/Ewald's_sphere

 ## Units, Constants, and Symbols